Marvel202/Udacity-Supply-Chain-Project/README.md

 This repository containts an Ethereum DApp that demonstrates a Supply Chain flow of Coffee Beans between a Seller and Buyer.
 The user story is similar to any commonly used supply chain process.
 A Seller can add items to the inventory system stored in the blockchain.
 A Buyer can purchase such items from the inventory system.
 Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.

+This DAPP proves the authenticity of ownership of product from its origin, farmer, through consumer with immutable record on Ethereum Blockchain.
+Both frontend and backend are decentralised to warrant a 24/7 operation.

 ### Libraries
 Basic libraries for this repository can be installed via **npm install** <<library name>> and they are installed either under global or local environment.